-On Friday, January 5 at 11:02 am, people within central Tokyo and the surrounding districts received a warning about an imminent earthquake, that was both powerful and would cause severe shaking.
-However, that shaking never happened, and the strong earthquake never came, even as mobile phones warnings sounded and public loudspeaker alerts were blaring.
-Tokyo stood in silence after what turned out to be a false alarm.
+On Friday, January 5 at 11:02 am, people within central Tokyo and the surrounding districts received a warning about an imminent earthquake.
+It was supposed to be both powerful and cause severe shaking.
+However, the shaking we were warned about never happened, and that strong earthquake never came.
+Even as mobile phones warnings sounded and public loudspeaker alerts were blaring.
+Tokyo just stood in silence waiting … after what turned out to be simply a false alarm.

 So what actually happened to set off this chain of events?
-The warning system registered a quake of 6 on the Japanese intensity scale, to indicate moderately strong tremors were approaching, but this was the combination of 2 separate shocks.
-The first measuring at 3 on the Japanese scale registered off the coast of Ibaraki, while another soon followed also measuring at 3 from Toyama Prefecture.
+The warning system registered a quake of 6 on the Japanese intensity scale.
+This indicated moderately strong tremors were approaching, but this was the combination of 2 separate shocks.
+The first measuring at 3 on the Japanese scale registered off the coast of Ibaraki.
+Another tremor soon followed, which also measured at 3 from Toyama Prefecture.

-According to the Japanese Meteorological Agency, the problem with the warning system was that 2 separate but closely occurring incidents were processed as a single event, prompting the false warning to go off.
-The Government Agency promised to investigate the malfunction, in a bid to improve the accuracy of the Earthquake warning system.
+According to the Japanese Meteorological Agency, the problem with the warning system was that 2 separate, but closely occurring incidents were processed as a single event.
+Thus, this prompted the false warning to go off.
+The Government Agency promised to investigate the malfunction, as they hope to improve the accuracy of the Earthquake warning system.

-If you haven’t heard of the Earthquake warning system, this is an emergency alert that is triggered when the Agency predicts any shocks that are registered with a Japanese intensity scale of 5 or higher.
-The systems will send warnings to all mobile phones, loudspeakers, radio and television stations in the prefectures they forecast will potentially be impacted.
+If you haven’t heard of the Earthquake warning system, this is an emergency alert that is triggered in the event of an earthquake.
+When the Agency predicts any shocks with a Japanese intensity scale of 5 or higher, they sound the alarm.
+The system will send warnings to all mobile phones, loudspeakers, radio and television stations to the regions they think may potentially be impacted.
 The warning will look something similar to the screenshot below:

 緊急地震速報。 (きんきゅうじしんそくほう or Kinkyu Jishin Sokuho) – An Earthquake Early Warning.